juxt/azondi/README.md

 # azondi

-Uses the [Communicating Sequential Processes](http://en.wikipedia.org/wiki/Communicating_sequential_processes) also known as asyncronous programming to process real time sensor data in clojure for [opensensors.io](http://opensensors.io)
+Uses the [Communicating Sequential Processes](http://en.wikipedia.org/wiki/Communicating_sequential_processes) also known as asyncronous programming to process real time sensor data in clojure for [opensensors.io](http://opensensors.io).
+We rely on clojure's core.async library heavily.

+azondi takes a continous stream of messages from the test Mosquitto MQTT broker and creating an [MQTT bridge](https://github.com/OpenSensorsIO/azondi/blob/master/src/azondi/mqtt.clj).
+Using Server Side Events the data is pushed to the (browser)[https://github.com/OpenSensorsIO/azondi/blob/master/src/azondi/core.clj]

+Clojurescript is then used to build the dataflow to process the data in the browser.

 ## Incubated with Jig